mnvr/mextn/README.md

         "command": "mextn.new"
     },

 so I can just use ⌘ M ⌘ N to create a new file quickly.
+It'll reuse the extension of the most recent existing file.

+> There is also support for picking the file extension based on the
-The list of file types it supports can be manually modified in `src/extension.ts`.
+> defaultLanguage in workspace settings.
+The list of file types it supports this
+> way can be manually modified in `src/extension.ts`.

 ## Installing